hddarkwingduck/example-repo/README.md

 # example-repo
-Practical task 3 - M03T09 Version control and Git basics
+Practical Task 3 - M03T09 Version Control and Git Basics

-# Shell Script: Conditional Folder Creation
+## Shell Script: Conditional Folder Creation

 This repository contains a shell script that demonstrates conditional folder creation based on the existence of specific directories.
-The script is designed for educational purposes as part of the **M03T08 - Shell scripting** task.
+The script is designed for educational purposes as part of the **M03T08 - Shell Scripting** task.

+---

 ## Table of Contents